mowggli/MMM/Interfaces/Demos/Neuroscience/Ivy-sessions-code-1/README.md

 ---

-**mmm.c**
+In **mmm.c**:

 *Choice function*

 ```
 (0) Please choose and type:
     'S' if you want to create some files based on a dummy predefined question unit (described in Blip-is-blop-MU.txt).
     'P' if you want to play the part of a neuroscientist registering a new question unit.
     'M' if you want to two pre-registered studies.
 ```

 ---